 This is for the bereaved dads.
 The grieving dads.
 The strongest dads there are.

-These dads of ours, they are so deeply loved.
-But, not just for their strength of character.
+These dads of ours, they are so deeply loved and not just for their strength of character.
 They are loved because they are proof of just how strong a father can love and just how far that love can reach.

 This is for the dads who prove that a heart is stronger than any pair of arms.